If you think you need to visit A&E but it’s not life threatening, you can phone NHS 24 on 111, day or night.

 If you use a textphone you can contact NHS 24 on 18001 111.

 Or, you can contact NHS 24 with the Relay UK app.

 If you think you need to visit a MIU, you should call NHS 24 on 111.
 NHS 24 will direct you to the best care for your needs.
 A MIU can help if you:

 Visiting a MIU can often be quicker than going to A&E.

 We provide accurate and reliable health information to help you make informed decisions.

 You can access our information on topics such as:

-The way we access community health care services has also changed due to coronavirus.
 Community health care services include pharmacies, GP practices, dentists and optometrists (opticians).

 Our mental health resources include:

 If you’re struggling with your mental health or need emotional support, you can phone Breathing Space on 0800 83 85 87.
 Breathing Space is available on weekdays from 6.00pm to 2.00am and at weekends from Friday 6.00pm to Monday 6.00am.